Islamic morality police in Malaysia have arrested more than 80 Muslims in an operation to stop them celebrating Valentine's Day.

 The religious authorities in Malaysia say Valentine's Day is synonymous with immoral activities.

 Those arrested could be jailed for up to two years if convicted.

-The anti-Valentine's Day campaign by the country's Islamic authorities goes back to a fatwa issued in 2005.'Not suitable'
+The anti-Valentine's Day campaign by the country's Islamic authorities goes back to a fatwa issued in 2005.

 On Monday evening, religious enforcement officers launched co-ordinated raids, targeting budget hotels and public parks in Selangor and Kuala Lumpur.

 In Selangor alone, officials said 80 people were detained for khalwat or close proximity - an Islamic law that prevents unmarried Muslims from being alone with someone of the opposite sex.

 In the capital, officials detained 16 mainly teenage Muslims, who had paid about 50 ringgit (£9) for a hotel room for two hours, according to a report from the AFP news agency.

 The raids stem from a campaign launched last week by the religious authorities, called Mind the Valentine's Day Trap.